Montana Court Records

 More importantly, the request must cite the state sunshine laws granting access to that record and contain the necessary details to facilitate a record search.
 These details include the inmate’s name, approximate age, incarceration date, and offender identification number.
 All of these are available with a preliminary name-based search on the inmate locator.

 The requester must then attach a valid means of identification, enclose the written request in a self-addressed stamped envelope, and send the mail to the address above.
-He/she must also contact the facility ahead to request an estimate of the cost of reproducing the requested records.
+They may also contact the facility ahead to request an estimate of the cost of reproducing the requested records.

 Likewise, arrest records, criminal history, and court records on inmates are public records.
 To request an arrest record, contact local law enforcement.
-The Division of Criminal Investigation provides public access to the criminal history of anyone in Montana.
+The Division of Criminal Investigation provides public access to anyone's criminal history in Montana.
 Interested persons may also request a background check from the Department of Justice.
-Likewise, court records on criminal cases involving inmates are also available to interested persons at the office of the clerk of courts (see court directory)..
+Likewise, court records on criminal cases involving inmates are also available to interested persons at the office of the clerk of courts (see court directory).

 Can Jail Records be Expunged in Montana?

 It depends.
-The Montana Department of Justice sets the procedure and requirements for expungement in the state.
-Generally, an intending applicant must have a clean record for at least five years, complete outstanding court orders, and fulfilled all financial obligations.
-He/she must then submit a petition for expungement to the district court.
-The court reviews the petition and grants the petitioner authorization to use the expungement form.
-The whole process takes at least thirty (30) days.
+The Montana Department of Justice sets the state's procedure and requirements for expungement.
+Generally, an intending applicant should have a clean record for at least five years, complete outstanding court orders, and fulfill all financial obligations.
+They may then submit a petition for expungement to the district court.
+The court reviews the petition and may grant the petitioner authorization to use the expungement form.
+The whole process typically takes at least thirty (30) days.